Construction Manager Resume Guide: California Edition (2026)

 - Project Management Professional (PMP) - PMI's certification demonstrating project leadership competency3

-- LEED AP BD+C - Green building expertise for sustainable construction
+- LEED AP BD+C - Essential for California's green building mandates

-- OSHA 30-Hour Construction - Supervisory safety certification
+- Cal/OSHA 30-Hour Construction - California-specific supervisory safety certification

 - DBIA Certification - Design-build delivery expertise